Intune Wave Deployment: Create Smart Device Groups

 How do you distribute configuration profile, apps or other configurations in Intune today?
 In this blog I want to explain and provide a script how you can easily roll out objects in Intune using waves.
 Here I will help you to create groups defined by you that will pack a specified percentage of your devices into the groups so that you can perform a slow rollout and thus guarantee the quality.
 The current script describes how you can create device groups.
-If you are also interested in how to apply this to user groups or how to create a automation for the assignment then let me know.
+When you validate these rollout waves, it can also be helpful to get assignments of a device via PowerShell.
+If you are also interested in how to apply this to user groups or how to create a automation for the assignment, check out my new version of the Intune group assignment script.

 Read More »